Constitution and Bylaws

 Section 1 The Board of Governors shall meet for all the transaction of business at least six times each year, and at such times and places as may be determined by the President.

-Section 3 Any Governor who fails to attend three successive meetings shall thereby forfeit his office.
+Section 3 Any Governor who fails to attend three successive meetings shall thereby forfeit his/her office.

 Section 4 Should a vacancy on the Board of Governors occur, the Board shall appoint a member to serve until the next Annual Meeting.
 Thereupon the successor shall be elected for the unexpired term.